da380/PartIIStatistics/README.md

 ## Dependencies

-Only standard python packages are used that you will likely have installed.
+Only standard python packages are used, and you will likely have installed already.
 But for reference, you will need:

 - `matplotlib`
 - `numpy`
 - `scipy`

+If you need to install any of these packages, it is probably easiest to search online for instructions.

 ## Q&A session